whowell1/whowell1github.io/content/en/blog/Exploring_DFIR_at_Scale.md

 **Things to keep in mind**

 The container that runs kibana, elastic search, and logstash need to have enough memory to run.
-Otherwise it will one of the dependencies will die.
+Otherwise one of the dependencies will be killed.

 Figuring out what logs to ingest will be important too.
 The logs will have to be mapped to elastic search schema.
-Part 2 will have some demo logs from Crowdstrike that will be converted to elasic search schem
+Part 2 will have some demo logs from Crowdstrike that will be converted to elasic search schema for a good visual aid.

 **Installation steps**